IN THE MATTER OF the Mortgage Brokerages, Lenders and Administrators Act, 2006, S.O. 2006, c.29 (the “Act”), in particular sections 38 and 39;

 AND IN THE MATTER OF Elvira Montoya (“Montoya”).

 ORDER TO IMPOSE AN ADMINISTRATIVE PENALTY

-TAKE NOTICE THAT Scott Reardon will be receiving an invoice from the Financial Services Regulatory Authority with information as to where and how to make the payment.
-Mr. Reardon must pay the Administrative Penalty no later than 30 days after the date of the invoice.
+TAKE NOTICE THAT the Financial Services Regulatory Authority of Ontario will deliver an invoice to Elvira Montoya with information as to where and how to pay the administrative penalty.
+Elvira Montoya must pay the administrative penalty no later than thirty (30) days after the date of the invoice.

-If Mr. Reardon fails to pay the Administrative Penalty in accordance with the terms of this Order, the Chief Executive Officer may file the Order with the Superior Court of Justice and the Order may be enforced as if it were an order of the Court.
-An Administrative Penalty that is not paid in accordance with the terms of an order imposing the penalty is a debt due to the Crown and is enforceable as such.
+If Elvira Montoya fails to pay the administrative penalty in accordance with the terms of this Order, the Chief Executive Officer may file the Order with the Superior Court of Justice and the Order may be enforced as if it were an order of the court.
+An administrative penalty that is not paid in accordance with the terms of the order imposing the penalty is a debt due to the Crown and is enforceable as such.

 Original signed by

 By delegated authority from the Chief Executive Officer

 Si vous désirez recevoir cet avis en français, veuillez nous envoyer votre demande par courriel immédiatement à : firstname.lastname@example.org.